arve0/master/thesis.md

 # Theory

 ## Tissue microarrays
-A tissue microarray is a collection of specimens aranged in a matrix pattern.
+A tissue microarray is a collection of specimen aranged in a matrix pattern.
 The specimens are typically sliced with microtome from a paraffin block containing cylinders of tissue in rows and columns.
 Cylinders for the paraffin block are often picked out by a pathologist who evaluate the histology of a